 Compliance.
-Program Certification form, the owner certifies, under the penalty of perjury, that the information provided is true, accurate, and that the property is compliant with the requirements of the LIHTC program.
+On Program this Certification form, the owner certifies, under the penalty of that the information perjury, provided is true, accurate, and that the property is compliant with the requirements of the LIHTC program.
 The Certification must be submitted as directed by RIHousing's annual notice.
 RIHousing also requires evidence that management staff has completed annual LIHTC program training.
 This evidence must be submitted with the Owners Certification each year (see Chapter 10 for RIHousing's training policy.)